How to Get ChatGPT to Recommend Your Business (Act Now or Pay 10X Later)

 Strong local SEO gets you on Google, sure, but it also trains AI to recommend you as the obvious local choice when clients ask.

-Step 5: Build Your Citation Network
+Step 6: Build Your Citation Network

 In the world of AI, citations are currency.

-Citations are any online mentions of your business’s name, address, and phone number (NAP) on other websites.
+Citations are any online brand mentions of your business's name, address, and phone number (NAP) on other websites.

 They "pay" your way into the algorithm by saying, "This business is trusted by others."
 The more credible your citations, the more likely you are to get recommended by AI tools like ChatGPT and Gemini.